 The focused infrared heating means that the drip tray stays cool, minimizing smoke and potential burning.

 The grid is made of non-stick aluminum, making both the cooking and cleaning process easier – just wipe clean after use or load into the dishwasher.

 - Very bright infrared lighting makes checking on food difficult

 - Potential for grease build-up when cooking fatty foods

-Here is another great find in the Infrared Broiler category like the Northfire Inferno above.
+Here is another great find in the Infrared Broiler category.